sroychow/TestBeamSoftware/README.md

 cmsenv

-This will set the required gcc and ROOT required.
+This will set the appropriate gcc and ROOT required.

 ##Fetch the software and compile